Be visible to succeed

 An elevator pitch is also important in networking events: “But don’t be too sales-focused: just talk about yourself and what you do in an enthusiastic way, and then proceed to asking the other person questions and reacting to what they have to say.”
 Also executives and other employees can actively promote topics on social media such as LinkedIn, “for instance particular issues that are important to them, such as female leadership, or if they are ambassadors for specific topics.”

-Social media platforms and networks have made it easier than ever to engage in self-marketing without having to put up a lot of resources.
+Social media platforms and networks have made it easier than ever to engage in self-marketing without having to use a lot of resources.
 “I often post milestones achieved or workshops I offer on LinkedIn, and the feedback is always very positive,” Denise Vorraber shares, explaining that showing your achievements as well as what you love doing and excel in is the best advertisement.
 “I also think it’s essential to offer learnings and key take-aways to your followers,” she says.

 Confidence is not something you need to earn, it’s something you decide to have: “My own coach shared this extremely helpful mantra with me.
 I used to think that the more I do and show about myself, the more confident I could be and allow myself to feel.
 But in reality, you can simply decide to be confident and trust your capabilities.
 Nobody can take that away from you – realizing that was a game changer for me,” Denise Vorraber recounts.

 Positive affirmations or mantras can be extremely empowering – particularly right before a performance, pitch, or presentation.
 “Many of us acquired negative associations with such situations in school: having to deliver a speech on a topic neither you nor the listeners care about.
-But when you’re grown up and a start-up founder, you are here at your own will and the same is true for the audience, who is looking forward to hearing something about an exciting topic and learning something new,” Denise Vorraber says.
-She remembers having stage fright herself in the early days of her career, “but frequent exercise and giving myself a pep talk before facing the audience really helped.”
+But when you’re grown up and a start-up founder, you are here at your own free will and the same is true for the audience, who is looking forward to hearing something about an exciting topic and learning something new,” Denise Vorraber says.
+She remembers having stage fright in the early days of her career, “but exercising regularly and giving myself a pep talk before facing the audience really helped.”

 For more information about the workshop portfolio of the WU Executive Academy, please click here.